Profile

 Bonita V. Saunders

-As the principal developer of Graphics for the DLMF project, she has used her knowledge of mesh generation and computer graphics to manage the design and development of informative graphs and dynamic interactive visualizations of high level functions over both simply and multiply connected domains.
+As the principal developer of graphics for the DLMF, she has collaborated with other NIST mathematicians, computer scientists, and student interns to produce informative graphs and dynamic interactive visualizations of elementary and higher mathematical functions over both simply and multiply connected domains.